Safeguarding Data (privacy notice)

 On occasions, we would pass on limited personal data to a health body such as a paramedic, public health or a hospital, so that they can give appropriate and immediate care for someone.
 For example in A&E or in a safeguarding situation.

 On occasions, we would pass on limited personal data to a representative of local government or an officer, so that we do not obstruct English or European law.
-For example, this would include mandatory safeguarding and driver checks required by our organisation or if a speeding fine has been issued and we need to provide driver information to the authorities.
+For example, this would include mandatory safeguarding and driver checks required by our organisation or if a speeding fine has been issued and we need to provide driver information to the authorities or insurance company.

 How long do we keep personal data?

 It depends on which circumstances that data is gathered to the time in which it is held.
 Below are the general guidance to the time in which personal data is kept:

 Volunteer data: 7 years

 CCTV images: 1 month